-The public improvements include new sanitary sewer and water laterals connecting to public lines.
-This criterion is satisfied with conditions of approval PFR-11, PFR-12, and PFR-13.
+The public improvements include new stormwater laterals connecting to public lines plus frontage improvements to street lights and sidewalks within SW Boones Ferry Road right-of-way.
+This criterion is satisfied with conditions of approval PFR-10, PFR-11, and PFR-12.